Andy Gray (footballer, born 1955): Commentary career

 In January 2011, Gray was forced to apologise for comments he made about a female assistant referee, Sian Massey, in a Premier League match.
 Believing that his microphone was switched off, Gray commented to co-host Richard Keys: "Can you believe that?
 A female linesman.
 Women don't know the offside rule."
 Keys replied: "Course they don't."
 The comments were criticised by Sky Sports, football fans and the Football Association.
 On 24 January it was announced that both Gray and Keys would be banned for one game.
 On 25 January 2011, it was announced his contract was being terminated for unacceptable behaviour.
 Barney Francis, Sky Sports' managing director, said Gray was dismissed "in response to new evidence of unacceptable and offensive behaviour in an off-air incident that took place in December 2010".
 The Daily Telegraph suggested that the Sky statement refers directly to a clip of Gray and Charlotte Jackson in rehearsals for the Sky Sports Christmas Special.
 While Jackson is attaching a microphone pack, Gray lifts his belt and says: "Charlotte, can you tuck this down here for me?"

 In late 2011 Keys and Gray appeared in Smash It!, a show designed for the corporate hospitality circuit.
 The title of the show came from sexual remarks that Keys had made to Jamie Redknapp.
 An earlier theatre tour in 2011 had to be cancelled due to poor ticket sales.

-He currently presents a Friday evening Talk Sport show with sidekick Richard Keys.
+He previously presented a Friday evening Talksport show with sidekick Richard Keys.

-Since June 2013, both Andy Gray alongside Richard Keys have been presenting the Premier League football coverage on beIN Sports.
+Since June 2013, Andy Gray, alongside Richard Keys, has been presenting the Premier League football coverage on beIN Sports.

-Gray's former teammate at Everton, Peter Reid, suggested that Gray's dismissal may have been connected to a legal battle between Gray and the former title News of the World (both it and Sky were owned by News Corporation at the time) over phone-tapping.
+Gray's former teammate at Everton Peter Reid suggested that Gray's dismissal may have been connected to a legal battle between Gray and the former title News of the World (both it and Sky were owned by News Corporation at the time) over phone-tapping.